ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

     main()
 ```

-This might seem a bit overkill for our specific purpose since our main function is really brief and does nothing else than calling our `MainApplication` class from our `application` package.
-The reason we did this was to keep our structure more organized: the frontend components inside the `application` folder, and the main function as the execution trigger.
+This might seem a bit overkill for our specific purpose since our main function is brief and does nothing else than call our `MainApplication` class from our `application` package.
+We did this to keep our structure well organized: the frontend components stay inside the `application` folder, and the main function serves as the execution trigger.

 ---

 # Results
-We can now try to run our frontend by executing `main.py` from the terminal, with our virtual environment previously activated:
+We can now try to run our frontend by executing `main.py` from the terminal with our virtual environment previously activated:

 ##### **Code**
 ```PowerShell